Myahye/MoMessenger/README.md

 # MoMessenger
-A fully functioning messenger app created using android studio.
+A messenger app created using android studio.